Weighing the Difference: Tips and Best Practices

 2. Choose Servers for vSphere within Your Own Compatibility Standards

-I’ve sat through many vendor presentations comparing Dell server with HP servers, and comparing HP blades with Cisco UCS.
+I’ve sat through many vendor presentations comparing Dell servers with HP servers, and comparing HP blades with Cisco UCS.
 They all have their advantages and disadvantages.
-Even whitebox works but the main things to keep in mind is: ease of management, ease of installation and configuration, ease of scaling and monitoring.
+Even white box works but the main things to keep in mind are ease of management, ease of installation and configuration, ease of scaling, and monitoring.

 Here’s what I mean about having your own standards:

-Managing – How easy is it to update firmware, replace failed components, get support from the vendor and does your staff need to be trained for anything new?
-Is this adhoc or does your Ops team have a standard for doing these ops tasks?
+Managing – How easy is it to update the firmware, replace failed components, get support from the vendor, and does your staff need to be trained for anything new?
+Is this ad-hoc or does your Ops team have a standard for doing these ops tasks?

 Do you have a PXE boot deployment solution and scripts that will build every host the same way to avoid human error?
 Or a server build checklist that is followed to ensure all your servers are set up and cabled the same way?

 Scaling to add more capacity – Many of the servers on the market today are amazingly huge boxes of CPU and memory.
-The compute power and resource capacity of one of these beefy servers can probably handle most small environments with just a couple units.
+The computing power and resource capacity of one of these beefy servers can probably handle most small environments with just a couple of units.

 Big servers are great options when you need BIG VMs, then they are perfect – but for most workloads that scale wide, they are the wrong choice for normal workloads – just my opinion!